SonySemiconductorSolutions/aitrios-sdk-zone-detection-webapp-cs/README.md

 ## Prerequisite

-The following service and edge AI device are required to run this software:
+The following service and Edge Device are required to run this software:

-- Buy Developer Edition Basic Plan
+- Buy Console​ Developer Edition​ Plan
-- Buy edge AI device
+- Buy Edge Device
 - Buy Azure account and subscription

 ## Setup Guide